 Senator Joe Manchin told reporters last week that he planned to introduce an amendment that would raise the minimum wage to $11 per hour.
 Both of these numbers may be too low for Democrats to accept but could start discussion for a more moderate minimum wage increase down the road.

 When could the stimulus bill pass?

 Once the covid-19 relief bill is introduced in the Senate it will start the clock ticking on 20 hours of debate.
 The expectation is that the legislation will be brought to the floor on Wednesday and Senate Majority Leader Chuck Schumer has made it clear that he intends to work around the clock.
 “I expect a hearty debate and some late nights,” Schumer said from the Senate floor on Monday.

-The main focus has been on Democrats since under budget reconciliation in the evenly divided Senate they just need the 50 votes in their caucus plus Vice President Harris’ tiebreaking vote to pass the bill.
+The main focus has been on Democrats since under budget reconciliation in the evenly divided Senate they just need ever one of the 50 votes in their caucus plus Vice President Harris’ tiebreaking vote to pass the bill.
 But the Republicans could still slow the process down by extending the vote-a-rama session expected Thursday night into Friday morning, pushing it into the weekend or beyond.